8an3/mynotesrepo/10516_DevStack_todo.md

   - [ ] catalyst editor
   - [ ] rich text editor

-- [ ] DevArchive
+- [ ] ★ ━━━━ ☆ ━━━━     DEVARCHIVE     ━━━━ ☆ ━━━━
   - [ ] I’ve noticed a disturbing trend: the "Great Deleting."
 The people who built the web are retiring or passing on, and their servers are going dark.
 I’ve lost count of how many times I’ve needed a specific resource only to find the site no longer exists.
   - [ ] I’m building DevArchive because I’m tired of watching knowledge disappear.
 I’m building it for myself, but I’m opening it to everyone.
   - [ ] The "Hit by a Bus" Philosophy Most platforms require constant human intervention.
 DevArchive is different.
 It is being built to require virtually zero man-hours to maintain.
 Whether I get sick for a year or pass the torch 50 years from now, this system is designed to be a self-sustaining utility, not a chore for the next person.
   - [ ] What it is: A home for your code, your docs, and your research.
 What it isn't: A host for images or video (the costs are simply too high for now).
   - [ ] This is a place where data survives.
 Whether you want to share your knowledge with the world or keep it private, you can finally rely on the "Save" button again.